eva-singh/amex-product-round2-analysis/README.md

-# Amex Product Track Challenge Round2 Submission
+# 👩‍💻 Amex Product Track Challenge Round2 Submission
-## Overview
+## 📋Overview
 This repository contains my Round 2 submission for the American Express Product Track Challenge 2025.
 In this round, I was tasked with analyzing a provided dataset to answer six primary business questions, each further broken down into multiple analytical sub-parts.

 The work presented here demonstrates my approach to: